Tom Seaver, Heart and Mighty Arm of Miracle Mets, Dies at 75

 “After their improbable World Series championship, Tom became a household name to baseball fans — a responsibility he carried out with distinction throughout his life,” he said.

+He changed not only the team’s place in the standings, but its culture.

-“Tom Seaver hated to lose,” said Jerry Grote, his longtime catcher with the Mets.
+“Tom Seaver hated to lose,” Jerry Grote, his longtime Mets catcher, said.
 “In May of 1969, we had a celebration in the locker room when we reached .500 for the first time.
 Tom said, ‘We want more than .500, we want a championship.’”

 “My biggest disappointment?
 Leaving the Mets the first time and the difficulties I had with the same people that led up to it,” Seaver told The Associated Press ahead of his Hall induction in 1992.
 “But I look back at it in a positive way now.
 It gave me the opportunity to work in different areas of the country.”

 He threw his only no-hitter for the Reds in June 1978 against St. Louis and was traded back to New York after the 1982 season.
-But Mets general manager Frank Cashen blundered by leaving Seaver off his list of 26 protected players, and in January 1984 he was claimed by the Chicago White Sox as free agent compensation for losing pitcher Dennis Lamp to Toronto.
+But Mets general manager Frank Cashen left Seaver off his list of 26 protected players, and in January 1984 he was claimed by the Chicago White Sox.

-While pitching for the White Sox, Seaver got his 300th win at Yankee Stadium and did it in style with a six-hitter in a 4-1 victory.
+While pitching for the White Sox, Seaver got his 300th win at Yankee Stadium with a six-hitter in a 4-1 victory.
 He finished his career with the 1986 Boston Red Sox team that lost to the Mets in the World Series.

 “Tom Seaver was one of the best and most inspirational pitchers to play the game,” Reds Chief Executive Officer Bob Castellini said in a statement.
 “We are grateful that Tom’s Hall of Fame career included time with the Reds.
 We are proud to count his name among the greats in the Reds Hall of Fame.
 He will be missed.”